royward/prolog_compiler/README.md

 # A Proof of Concept for writing a Prolog Compiler

 This guide provides instructions on setting up and using the Prolog compiler within the SWI-Prolog environment on Linux.
-The compiler is designed to transpile Prolog code into C executables, for a very small subset of the Prolog language.
+The compiler is designed to transpile Prolog code into C executables, for a very small subset of the Prolog language - enough to demonstrate unification and backtracking.
+This was built to demonstrate code running in both directions (`append.pl`) and a program with multiple solutions using heavy backtracking (`nqueens.pl`).

 ## Prerequisites